asreview/asreview/docs/source/lab/project_create.rst

 ~~~~~~~~~~~~~~~

 By default, ASReview LAB uses the ELAS ultra model.
 This is a fast and efficient
-model that is trained on the SYNERGY dataset.
+model that is trained on the SYNERGY+ dataset.
 You can change the model to a
 different model by clicking on the dropdown button.
 You can select from the
 following models: